aesuli/ics/README.md

 The Interactive Classification System (ICS), is a web-based application that supports the activity of manual text classification, i.e., labeling documents according to their content.

-The system is designed to give a total freedom of action to its users: they can at any time modify any classification schema and any label assignment, possibly reusing any relevant information from previous activities.
+The system is designed to give total freedom of action to its users: they can at any time modify any classification schema and any label assignment, possibly reusing any relevant information from previous activities.

 The application uses machine learning to actively support its users with classification suggestions The machine learning